pointtonull/balancebots/README.md

 machines implementation, the idea is to provide an example of simple implementation of concurrent threats.

+I am using basic Threading in Python to make it backward compatible and to show use of concurrent programming primitives.

 ### Matrix class

 Matrix is the governor class, it is required to have one because of the